HOW TO DEHUMIDIFY YOUR GUN SAFE

 Personally, I prefer the Stack-On SPAD-100 as it is specifically designed for gun safes whereas the Eva-dry EDV300 is more of a general-purpose dehumidifier.
 Nevertheless, it is just as effective and easy to use.

-A quick and effective solution to drying out your gun safe, or even a stop-gap solution at times when your rechargeable dehumidifier is out of commission is using silica gels.
+A quick and effective solution to drying out your gun safely, or even a stop-gap solution at times when your rechargeable dehumidifier is out of commission is using silica gels.
 These are cheap and easy to find.
 You can get them at any home store or order them online from Amazon.
 While many advise using a 900-gram silica box, I say if it is for only a few hours of the night, a few 100 grams or tiny boxes of these are just fine.
 However, if you prefer using silica gel as your dehumidifier for your gun safe then purchase two 900-gram boxes to effectively cater to a large area.